phixmeplease/pcheat/README.md

 # pcheat
- pcheat is a simple cheat for Garry's Mod.
-It is made in lua and can be detected easily.
+pCheat is a simple gmod cheat!
+Feel free to use it.
+It is open source and is very easy to detect.